FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 typora-root-url: ..
 ---

-My backend needs to collect data.
-This takes a lot of time, so I don't want to collect the data with every API call, but instead cache it in memory.
-The cache should be updated regularly in a background thread.
-However, it should also be possible to explicitly initiate the update via an API call.
-How could this be implemented in .NET Core?
+Suppose we have a backend that takes a long time to collect and return the necessary data.
+Then it would make sense for the backend to cache the data so that it doesn't always have to recalculate it.
+There are mature solutions for this (see for example [Caching in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/caching)), but I have made my own small example here anyway, for the following reasons: I want the data to be generated in the background and the business code should be as decoupled as possible from the rest.
+Secondly an immediate update of the data should be possible.
+And last but not least I wanted to implement my own small minimal API example.

 <!--more-->

 ## Example
 Suppose we had the following scenario: we want to implement an API that provides GitHub statistics.
 There are *authors* and *projects* in GitHub.
 The API should read all authors and projects that exist in GitHub.
 This takes some time, and should not be done on every API call, but only every few hours.
-The data is cached in memory and our API does not collect the data every time, but works with the cached data.
+The data is cached in memory and our backend does not collect the data every time, but works with the cached data.

 The API should provide the following routes:

 * `GET "/summary/authors"` should return the number of all authors, and information about the actuality of the cached data.
-* `GET "/summary/projects"` should do the same for the number of projects.
+* `GET "/summary/projects"` should do the same for the all projects.
 * `POST "/triggerCacheUpdate/authors"` and `POST "/triggerCacheUpdate/projects"` should cause the data to be recollected.

 Below I explain the example implementation from the outside in.
 First I explain the implementation of the services, then how the data is collected and finally how the cache is updated in the background.
 The complete example can also be found on [GitHub](https://github.com/FrankFK/in-memory-cache-example).

-## Create .NET Core Minimal API
+## .NET Core Minimal API

 In this example, I used .NET 6.
 First, using a tutorial on Microsoft Learn ([Tutorial: Create a minimal API with ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-7.0&tabs=visual-studio)), I created a REST service that displays "Hello World" and launched it once so that Visual Studio creates a certificate for it.
 Then I created the minimal APIs for the REST services I want.
 The tips from [Minimal APIs quick reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0) were very helpful here.

 In the end  `Program.cs` looks like this:

 ```csharp
 using InMemCacheMinimalApi.Api;